Introduction

 Preparation is everything

 A toddler who refuses cooked carrots might well polish off a bowlful of raw grated ones, so try different options for rejected foods.
+Just changing how a food is served may make it more appealing.

 Take it slow

 Some toddlers eat very slowly and rushing could put them off.
+Try to be patient and go at their pace.

 Eat together